shemankubana/IncludEd-2.0/README.md

-# IncludEd 2.0 - ML-Powered PDF Accessibility for Neurodivergent Learners
+# IncludEd 2.0 — Adaptive Reading Platform for Neurodivergent Learners

-IncludEd 2.0 is an **ML-powered content accessibility platform** that transforms literature PDFs into Dyslexia and ADHD-friendly reading experiences.
-Teachers upload PDFs of novels, plays, or general educational content, and the ML pipeline automatically analyzes, classifies, segments, and renders them in an accessible format with adaptive learning features.
+IncludEd 2.0 is an **RL-powered adaptive reading platform** that transforms literature PDFs into Dyslexia and ADHD-friendly reading experiences.
+Teachers upload novels, plays, or poems; a 15-module ML pipeline classifies, segments, and enriches them; and a PPO reinforcement learning agent monitors student reading behavior in real-time to suggest personalized interventions.

 ---